Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Splitting zeros and connected sums

-Next, suppose that $g + 1 \geq 4$ and the elements of $\kap^\pr$ are even.
-Let $\cC^\pr$ be the even or odd nonhyperelliptic connected component of $\Om\cM_{g+1}(\kap^\pr)$.
-There is $m^\pr \in \kap$ such that $m \geq 4$.
-Let $\kap = (\kap^\pr \sm \{m^\pr\}) \cup \{m^\pr - 2\}$, and let $m = m^\pr - 2$.
-By Theorem \ref{thm:KZ}, $\Om\cM_g(\kap)$ has an even nonhyperelliptic connected component and an odd nonhyperelliptic connected component, unless $g + 1 = 4$ in which case the even connected component is hyperelliptic.
-By Lemma 11 in \cite{KZ:components}, applying the connected sum construction at a zero of order $m$ does not change the parity of the associated spin structure.
-Therefore, $\cC^\pr$ contains holomorphic $1$-forms that arise from holomorphic $1$-forms in $\Om\cM_g(\kap)$ with the same parity of the associated spin structure by a connected sum with a torus. \end{proof}
+\begin{proof} Since $g +1 \geq 4$, there is $m^\pr \in \kap^\pr$ such that $m^\pr \geq 4$.
+Let $\kap = (\kap^\pr \sm (m^\pr)) \cup (m^\pr - 2)$.
+By Theorem \ref{thm:KZ}, $\Om\cM_g(\kap)$ has an even nonhyperelliptic component and an odd nonhyperelliptic component, unless $g + 1 = 4$ in which case the even component is hyperelliptic.
+By Lemma 11 in \cite{KZ:components}, applying the connected sum construction at a zero of order $m^\pr - 2$ does not change the parity of the associated spin structure.
+Therefore, $\cC^\pr$ contains holomorphic $1$-forms that arise from holomorphic $1$-forms in $\Om\cM_g(\kap)$ with the same spin parity by a connected sum with a torus. \end{proof}